Last updated July, 2022

 Section 7.180 Violation–Penalties

-Any person who shall violate a provision of this Code or shall fail to comply with any of the requirements thereof or who shall erect, construct, alter or repair a building or structure in violation of an approved plan or directive of the code official, or of a permit or certificate issued under the provisions of this Code, shall be guilty of: (1) for the first conviction, an infraction punishable by a fine of at least fifty dollars but not more than five hundred dollars; (2) Any person who has previously been convicted under this section may be charged with a misdemeanor punishable by a fine of not more than one thousand dollars, or by imprisonment, not exceeding thirty days, or both such fine and imprisonment.
+Any person who shall violate a provision of this Code or shall fail to comply with any of the requirements thereof or who shall erect, construct, alter or repair a building or structure in violation of an approved plan or directive of the code official, or of a permit or certificate issued under the provisions of this Code, shall be guilty of: (1) for the first conviction, an infraction punishable by a fine of more than one thousand dollars; (2) Any person who has previously been convicted under this section may be charged with a misdemeanor punishable by a fine of not more than one thousand, five hundred dollars, or by imprisonment, not exceeding thirty days, or both such fine and imprisonment.
 Each day that a violation continues shall be deemed a separate offense.
 (Ord.
 1071 § 6; Ord.
 No. 1150 § 1; Ord.
-No. 1157 § 1.)
+No. 1157 § 1, Ord No. 1752 § 1)